 Yes.
 The best way to avoid litigation is to run questions, contracts, and issues by a business attorney who not only understands the law, but also the common mistakes that businesses make.

 They only work great because you have not had to sue or be sued on them.
 For the same reason you don't buy a pair of pants that are one-size-fits-most, you should not rely on a contract to be a one-agreement-fits-most.
 Not only do laws vary from state to state, Nevada law changes each year.
 You will never have the best contract you can unless you have a lawyer drafting it specifically for you, paired with the knowledge of what you and your business needs.
 At minimum, you need a lawyer to review what you are using to make sure it complies with Nevada law, and update it for you at least every two years thereafter.

 That's the equivalent of saying you would rather not pay $500 now so you can spend $30,000 later.
 Similar to your physical health, preventative care for your business is the key.
-Even if you never get sued, most attorney's fees that are incurred in the day-to-day operation of your business, such as getting legal advice about contracts and employees, are tax deductible as business expenses.
+Even if you never get sued, most business attorney's fees that are incurred in the day-to-day operation of your business, such as getting legal advice about contracts and employees, are tax deductible as business expenses.
 Attorney's fees associated with litigation are typically not tax-deductible.

 That always depends on the size of your estate and what your wishes are.
 I conduct a thorough interview and go over options that best suit you.
-Estate planning is detrimental to your future and we can leave no stone unturned.
+Estate planning is instrumental to your future and we can leave no stone unturned.
 At the same time, many other lawyers put clients in estate planning vehicles that are essentially overkill, which will take a big chunk out of your pocketbook and deters many families from planning this stage of their lives.
 This should be a thorough process, but it should not be something that financially burdens you.